-Mainly I do custom software development, and occasionally some training.
+Mainly I do custom software development.
 I'll also help out fellow geeks as a subcontractor, programming pair, etc. If there's anything else likely you want, just ask me.

-Mainly web applications, especially the back end, but I can do other things too.
+Mainly web applications, particularly the back end, especially in Ruby on Rails, but I can do many other things too.
 I've done lots of other server and command-line apps, some front-end web work, a bit of desktop GUI work, and have started dabbling in mobile.

-Mainly, Ruby on Rails contracts I can do from home.
-However, I'll also consider other technologies, temporary employment, a reasonable commute (Northern Virginia, within about fifteen miles from Fairfax City), or even a short gig (up to about a month) away from home on per-diem.
-I am not open to longer contracts on the road, "permanent" employment, or relocation.
+Mainly, part-time Ruby on Rails contracts I can do from home.
+I'll also consider other technologies and various other things, but I am not open to longer contracts on the road, "permanent" employment, or relocation.

-- Don't bother contacting me about Verisign (unless you're with Celerity or the work doesn't start until March 2015), Gannett, Bloomberg, Comcast, or OnLife Health.
+- Don't bother contacting me about Gannett, Bloomberg, Comcast, OnLife Health, or RBM Technologies.
 It's not necessarily anything against them, but there are contractual obligations, prior submissions, etc.

 - To see what sort of terms I prefer to work on, see my Contract Terms page.